bibleexchange/church_ministry__textbook/en/0701_leaders-and-money.md

 After reading those Scriptures, it would seem that the answer is clear: "It is good to give to church workers."
 The problem is, we know from Scripture that just because something is good to do, doesn't mean that it is always best that we do that thing (1 Cor.
 10:23).

 Paul recognized that it was his right to receive for doing the work of the Gospel, but he chose not to use that right (1 Cor.
-9:14-18.
-For more clarification, also read verses 6-13).
-In verse 14, he is referring to when Jesus sent out the 70 (Luke 10:1–7).
+9:14–18.
+For more clarification, also read verses 6–13).
+In verse 14, he is referring to when Jesus sent out the seventy (Luke 10:1–7).

 Why did Paul choose to not take money?
 He did not want to hinder the Gospel (1 Cor.
 9:12).
 He thought that if he took money, then in the mind of some people, they would think he was only doing the ministry for the money.
 This would make the Gospel void (1 Corinthians 9:15).